 Tip 2: Make your fonts large enough

 Be aware that your mobile site will look messy when you use more than three font sizes.
 The size differences will be much more visible.
-That’s why we advise limiting the number of font sizes to two, maybe three.
+That’s why we advise limiting the number to two, maybe three, sizes.

 Tip 3: Write short sentences

 If your text is well structured, people will more easily understand the main message of your post.
-If your audience is unable to grasp that main message, they will get lost and tune out.
+If it’s not, people might get lost and tune out.
 So the structure of your text should be flawless.

 Conclusion: readability is of the utmost importance on mobile

 Copywriting for mobile is not that different from writing for a desktop.
 In both cases, you need to write for a real audience.
-‘Mobile’ texts do demand an even better readability than ‘desktop’ texts.
-That’s because reading from a mobile screen is more challenging than reading from a desktop.
-But, if you make sure your readability is top-notch, your texts will have loads of readers, on both mobile devices and desktops.
+However, ‘mobile’ texts demand an even better readability than ‘desktop’ texts, because reading from a mobile screen is more challenging than from a desktop.
+But if you make sure your readability is top-notch, your texts will have loads of readers, both on mobile devices and desktops.